parametros-por-valor-o-referencia

 2. Passing parameters by reference

-Passing by reference is “syntactic sugar” to indicate to the program to automatically create a reference for us.
-That is, it is a way the language offers to make something simpler or easier to read.
+Passing by reference is a “syntactic sugar” to tell the program to create a reference automatically for us.
+That is, it’s a way the language offers to do something simpler, or easier to read.

-In this case, what makes “it easier” is creating a reference, without us having to do it ourselves, nor seeing it.
-This has advantages and disadvantages (see below Tips)
+In this case, what it makes “easier” is creating a reference, without us having to do it, or see it.
+Which has advantages and disadvantages (see below Tips)

-Case 3 is basically exactly the same as case 2, passing a reference by value.
+Case 3, basically, is exactly the same as case 2, passing a reference by value type.
 Simply, instead of working with a reference, the language creates one for us.

 paso-por-valor-referencia-5

-This reference we never see (and that’s why I named it ...) but it is the same case as before.
+We don’t even get to see this reference (and that’s why I named it ...) but it’s the same case as the previous one.
 That is, the function can modify the value, and it is modified for the rest of the program.

-Case 4, which generates the most confusion, passing a reference type by reference.
-Spoiler for the Tips below, avoid doing this.
+Case 4, which is the one that generates the most confusion, passing a reference type by reference.
+Spoiler from the Tips below, avoid doing this.

 But let’s analyze it, first the most basic.
 If the function that receives the parameter modifies it, it modifies it for the rest of the program.
-Just like the other two cases (2 and 3) that involve references, only the value type / by value (case 1) is exempt.
+Same as the other two cases (2 and 3) that involve references, only the value type / by value (case 1) escapes.

 paso-por-valor-referencia-6

-So what is different about this case 4?
-It is the only one that can modify the reference we pass to point to another location.
+So what’s different about this case 4?
+It’s the only one that can modify the reference we pass to it so that it points somewhere else.

 paso-por-valor-referencia-7

 The two “automatic” references point to the same reference.
-That is, we can change the value to which A points, for example, to point to new data.
+That is, we can change where A points, for example to point to new data.

 // function that changes a variable